Ancurio/mkxp/README.md

 Some extensions to the standard classes/modules are provided taking the RPG Maker XP helpfile as a quasi "standard".
 These include Marshal, File, FileTest and Time.

+**Important:** If you decide to use mattn's oniguruma regexp gem, don't forget to add -lonig to the linker flags to avoid ugly symbol overlaps with libc.

 To select this backend, run `qmake BINDING=BINDING_MRUBY`

 ### null